aimtbr/use-app-events/.github/README.md

 ## Motivation

-Usually, it was recommended to use `React context` to manage the global state of the app without "prop drilling".

-However, as the app grows, the number of `contexts` increases accordingly and partially ruins the readability and usability of your app.

-<ins>So, the motivation</ins> to create `use-app-events` was to find a way to share and manage the state from any part of the app (globally) and allow all components to communicate with each other regardless of their position in the tree.
+The motivation to create `use-app-events` was to find a way to manage the state from any part of the app (globally) and allow all elements to communicate with each other regardless of their position in the tree.

 <br/>